Catalyst collaborated with the Commerce Commission Library to develop their new Koha website.

 Three challenges presented themselves:

-- Commerce Commission staff use ADFS (Active Directory Federation Services) as a means of logging into different systems using a single set of login credentials.
-The Commission wanted to keep ADFS as the means of logging in to any new library system.
+- Commerce Commission staff use ADFS (Active Directory Federation Services) to log in to different systems using a single set of login credentials.
+The Commission wanted to keep using ADFS to log in to any new library system.

 - Due to the small size of the library team and the physical set-up of the library itself, tracking items being checked out of the library was not always easy.
 What was required was a means of allowing library users to record it themselves when they took out items.

-- The third challenge was to ensure Koha reflected the identity of the Commission.
+- How to ensure Koha reflected the identity of the Commission.
 Its appearance had to blend in with the look and feel of their other systems, as well as highlight the library's services and collections.

 Single Sign On (SSO)

 The Catalyst Koha team implemented SSO between Koha and the Commerce Commission authentication provider.
-Meaning that Commerce Commission staff, once logged into at the start of the day, would be automatically logged in to Koha, too.
-This time-saving approach to authentication also kept using Koha in-line with other Commerce Commission systems.
+This meant that Commerce Commission staff, once logged into at the start of the day, would be automatically logged in to Koha, too.
+This time-saving approach to authentication also kept Koha use in-line with other Commerce Commission systems.

 Self checkout module

 There was a roadblock though: Koha did not pass the details of the currently logged in user to the self checkout module.
-Meaning that upon clicking the self checkout button, users were then prompted to input their cardnumber.
-This was not ideal when the rest of Koha was set-up so end-users didn't have to authenticate manually.
+So upon clicking the self checkout button, users were then prompted to input their card number.
+This was not ideal when the rest of Koha was set up so end-users didn't have to authenticate manually.
 The solution provided by Catalyst developer Alex Buckley was to pass the identity of the currently logged in user to the self checkout module.
-Commerce Commission staff were then able to checkout items themselves without having to manually input their identity.
+Commerce Commission staff were then able to check out items themselves without having to manually input their identity.

 Attractive theme and design

-Nikita Sharpe, Catalyst front-end developer, implemented the Commerce Commssion branding including the Commerce Commission's colours, imagery, and logos.
-The branding lended itself to creating a beautiful display, while keeping within the low-maintenance standard Koha layout.
+Nikita Sharpe, a Catalyst front-end developer, implemented the Commerce Commission branding including the Commerce Commission's colours, imagery, and logos.
+The branding lent itself to creating a beautiful display, while keeping within the low-maintenance standard Koha layout.

 The Commerce Commission opted to include a new books slideshow on the OPAC homepage.
-This highly visual feature has the ability to refresh images daily, allows staff to easily showcase newly received titles, and be immediately visible to library users.
-Catalyst and the Commerce Commission Library were able to bring to fruition an incredible looking custom design.
+This highly visual feature can refresh images daily, which allows staff to easily showcase newly received titles and make them immediately visible to library users.
+Working together, Catalyst and the Commerce Commission Library brought a fantastic custom design to fruition.